Abramon/integration_code/README.md

 ## Code Architecture

-The script is designed with a modular, class-based architecture to separate concerns and improve maintainability.
+The code is structured using a modular, class-based architecture to separate concerns and enhance maintainability.

 -   **`script.py`**: The main entry point of the application.
+    ```python
+    # script.py (simplified entry point)
+    if __name__ == "__main__":
+        listener = CrossChainBridgeListener()
+        listener.run()
+    ```

 -   **`CrossChainBridgeListener`**: The main orchestrator class.
-It initializes and manages the components for both chains and contains the primary execution loop.
+It initializes and manages the other components and contains the primary execution loop.
 It is responsible for determining which blocks to scan and passing found events to the processing logic.

--   **`ChainEventListener`**: A reusable class responsible for all interactions with a single blockchain.
+-   **`ChainEventListener`**: A reusable class responsible for interacting with a single blockchain.
 It handles:
     -   Connecting to a blockchain node via an RPC URL.
     -   Instantiating a `web3.py` contract object.
     -   Fetching the latest block number.
     -   Scanning a given range of blocks for specific smart contract events.
     -   Basic connection error handling and retries.

--   **`TransactionRelayer`**: A class that simulates the action on the destination chain.
+-   **`TransactionRelayer`**: A class that simulates the corresponding action on the destination chain.
 It:
     -   Connects to the destination blockchain.
     -   Uses a (dummy) private key to create a relayer account object.
-    -   Accepts the parsed event data from the source chain.
+    -   Processes the parsed event data from the source chain.
     -   Builds a corresponding `unlockTokens` transaction, including fetching the correct nonce and estimating gas.
     -   **Simulates** the signing and sending of the transaction by logging the transaction payload to the console instead of broadcasting it to the network.

 -   **Configuration**: All key parameters (RPC URLs, contract addresses, etc.) are managed via environment variables using the `python-dotenv` library, which is a best practice for separating configuration from code.

-## How it Works
+## How It Works

 The listener operates in a continuous loop with the following steps:

 1.  **Initialization**: The `CrossChainBridgeListener` is instantiated.
 It creates a `ChainEventListener` instance for the source chain (e.g., the Ethereum Sepolia testnet) and a `TransactionRelayer` instance for the destination chain (e.g., the Polygon Mumbai testnet).

 2.  **State Check**: In its main `run()` loop, the listener first determines the range of blocks it needs to scan.
-On its first run, it starts from the current latest block.
+On its first run, it starts from the latest block on the chain.
 On subsequent runs, it starts from the last block it successfully processed (`last_processed_block + 1`).

 3.  **Block Scanning**: It calls the `scan_for_events` method of the `ChainEventListener`, passing the calculated block range.
 This method queries the source chain's RPC node for any `TokensLocked` events that occurred within those blocks.